Chapter 3 Understanding, plotting and manipulating phylogenies in R

 ylim(0, 100)

-To look at the plots we would now have to type myplot1 or myplot2 into R, but I haven’t done this here because we already looked at the first plot above, and all I changed in the second plot was the colour and shape of the points.
+into R, but I haven’t done this here because we already looked at the first plot above, and all I changed in the second plot was the colour and shape of the points.

-With patchwork, we can use + to plot things next to each other, or / to plot things on top of one another, and () to do more complex arrangements.
+to do more complex arrangements.
 See https://patchwork.data-imaginist.com/articles/patchwork.html for details.
 Here let’s just plot them next to each other…

 library(patchwork)

-myplot1 + myplot2
++ myplot2 myplot1

-myplot1 / (myplot1 + myplot2)
+/ (myplot1 + myplot2) myplot1

-Below you’ll see I use the ggplot2 layer labs to add labels (i.e. A, B, C) to plots in multi-panel figures.
+to add labels (i.e. A, B, C) to plots in multi-panel figures.
 We can also angle the x axis labels so they fit, add trend lines etc. But I’ll let you find out how to do that for yourselves!

 3.3.3 Back to ggtree

-OK that should give you the basics of what to expect from ggplot2.
-Now let’s use ggtree
+OK that should give you the basics of what to expect from ggplot2

 To plot the basic phylogeny we’ve been practising with we use: